Gum Disease and Periodontal Treatment

 The final stage of gum disease is called periodontitis.
-In this stage, bone and gum loss are extensive, and teeth may become so loose that they may need to be extracted.
+In this stage, bone and gum loss is extensive, and teeth may become so loose that they need to be extracted.

 Development & Damage

 Gum disease develops when the plaque that collects between the teeth and gums isn’t removed, both by proper at-home care and by routine dental visits.
-Plaque and tartar only build up in areas that aren’t visible, so your regular brushing routine isn’t enough to make sure that these areas are clean – you need to come in every six months for thorough cleanings.
+Plaque and tartar tend to build up in areas that are hard to reach with a toothbrush, so your regular brushing routine isn’t enough to make sure that these areas are clean – you will want to come in every six months for thorough cleanings.